 “Your grandfather was a dreamer and an optimist” my father wistfully said.
 “He had two adages, “Worry about today and let tomorrow worry about itself.
 And, there’s no such thing as courage without fear.”
 When things hit rock bottom, as they often did, dad could smile like a millionaire.
 We belonged to the richest family in the world.”

 Sport Jordan was a horseman and rode in amateur rodeos.
 On one occasion, he won the bronc riding contest and the silver rodeo belt buckle he later protected as a POW.
 It was one of the last times father and son would ever see each other again.
-Sport Jordan finally landed a dream job drilling oil wells in the Philippines in 1941, a job that would deliver his family from the hardships of The Depression.
+Sport Jordan finally landed his own lucrative dream job drilling oil wells in the Philippines in 1941, a job that would deliver his family from the hardships of The Depression.
 Little did anyone realize that he was headed into the teeth of a Japanese juggernaut.

 I was embarrassed by my own self-pity at my unbearable predicament as a tortured bond salesman suffering through expensive client dinners above the dignity of doggie bags.
 I listened to my father’s heart felt story that he was revealing to me for the first time and soaked in every word.